Calixoto/productive-app/README.md

 ## Bugs

-- When the localStorage was empty, the reducer returns undefined as it depends on the localstorage item, so the application crashed - Adjusted ✅
+- When the localStorage was empty, the reducer returns undefined as it depends on the localstorage item, so the application crashed - Revised ✅

 ## Tech